Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking

-GPT-4 performs best across all measures but is closely followed by StableBeluga2 and GPT-3.5.
+GPT-4 performs best across all measures but is closely followed by StableBeluga2, Mixtral 8x7B, and GPT-3.5.
 Compared to GPT-4, the cost per input token for GPT-3.5 is significantly lower\footnote{\url{https://openai.com/pricing\#language-models}---last accessed \today}.
-The higher costs of GPT-4 are partially counteracted by the response length as GPT-3.5 (and Llama 2) tended to be wordier and include additional details that were not directly requested, whereas GPT-4 (and StableBeluga2) generated more concise responses.
+However, the higher costs of GPT-4 are partially counteracted by its concise yet complete responses.
+If longer, more detailed responses were desired (e.g., for training purposes), the prompt could be adjusted.
+We observed that the less powerful models, such as GPT-3.5 and Llama 2, tended to be wordier and include additional details that were not directly requested.
+In contrast, GPT-4, StableBeluga2, and Mixtral 8x7B generated more concise responses.

-The latest generation of open-source models based on Llama-2 demonstrates a clear jump forward relative to its predecessors based on Llama-1, which were more prone to hallucinations and exhibited poorer reasoning abilities over the context material.
-While open-source models like StableBeluga2 do not score as high as GPT-4, they ensure better data security, privacy, and customization.
-Unlike GPT-4 and GPT-3.5, they can be hosted locally and heavily customized.
+The latest generation of open-source models, such as Mixtral 8x7B and Llama 2 variants, such as StableBeluga2, demonstrates a clear jump forward relative to their predecessors based on Llama-1, which were more prone to hallucinations and exhibited poorer reasoning abilities over the context material.
+While open-source models like StableBeluga2 and Mixtral 8x7B do not score as high as GPT-4, they ensure better data security, privacy, and customization if hosted locally.
 This can be a crucial consideration for companies with sensitive data or unique needs.
-It should be noted that fine-tuning GPT-3.5 is possible from August 22nd 2023, and it was announced that fine-tuning GPT-4 would be available in the fall of 2023~\footnote{\url{https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates}---last accessed \today}.